Building a Prompt Engineering IDE (VS Code for AI)

 One-time tasks refer to standalone queries or questions where we need an answer only once.
 These tasks are best suited for conversational (or chat-based) interfaces (e.g. ChatGPT or Perplexity), where the user can engage in an interactive exchange with the language model.
 The primary goal is to guide the LLM to provide the desired information by posing questions judiciously.

-Question and response accuracy are not the primary concern in interactive mode since the user can ask follow-up questions and request clarifications to improve the results.
+Question (aka. prompt) precision and response consistency are not the primary concern in interactive mode since the user can ask follow-up questions and request clarifications to improve the completions.
 We may or may not call this interactive approach Prompt Engineering, but it requires some practice, skill, and creativity to get useful results for the task at hand.
 Note that this might get easier as the models get better at understanding tasks and logical reasoning.

 While not suitable for automation, chat mode unlocks the full potential of LLMs.